electron/electron/docs/README.md

 ## FAQ

-There are questions that are asked quite often, check this out before creating an issue:
+There are questions that are asked quite often.
+Check this out before creating an issue:

 * [Electron FAQ](faq.md)